Zzyyyyyyyyyyyyyy/2025SpringCC_DigitalDivination/README.md

    – To hide or show the interface use the button in the top-right corner.
    - Focus on particle effects when interface is hidden

-## Technical Implementation

-- Particle system and animation effects using p5.js
-- Real-time weather data from OpenWeatherMap API
-- HSB color mode for smooth color transitions
-- Responsive design for different screen sizes

-## Important Notes

-- Stable internet connection required for real-time weather data
-- Modern browser recommended for best experience
-- Sharing functionality may vary across different devices

-## Future Prospects

-- Support for additional cities' weather data
-- More emotion categories and effects
-- Introduction of sound effects
-- History tracking functionality
-- Additional sharing options

-## Installation and Setup

-1. Clone the repository
-2. Open index.html in a modern web browser
-3. Ensure you have a stable internet connection
-4. Allow location access if prompted (for weather data)

 ## Dependencies

 - p5.js for graphics and animations